kamlesh78/auto_attendance_bot/README.md

 setup.bat :
 This is just a setup file to automate all configuration needed for auto_attendace_bot to run.
 This batch script will create python virtual environment in the root directory i.e `%USERPROFILE%`.
-It will also install `selenium` lib by activating the virtual environment
+It will also install `selenium` lib by activating the virtual environment.

 run.bat :